eggsworks/egg58/README.md

 On the front:

 - Install TRRS.
-- Install MCU (optionally in a socket).
+- Install MCU (preferably in a socket).

 Mount the switchplate to the PCB with 5x M2 screws.
+A spacer is recommended between the two layers.
 Install switches in the sockets.

+## Firmware

+My [fork of QMK](https://github.com/tmick0/qmk_firmware/tree/egg58/keyboards/egg58) contains default configuration and a keymap for the board.

+The configuration will need to be changed if using soft serial instead of I2C, or if your microcontrollers do not use the DFU bootloader.

 ## License